mdifils/Data-Lake-S3/README.md

 ## ETL pipeline

-Open the `etl.ipynb` to see the pipeline process.
+**PLEASE** open the `etl.ipynb` to see the pipeline process.
+It is well commented and easy to follow.

 ## RUN `etl.py`